 Plant Them Deep

 Caging or staking will keep vines and fruit off the ground, and make it easier to harvest.
-Put the cages on while the plant is still young, it's quite a wrestling match to cage a large plant.
+Put the cages on while the plant is small, it's quite a wrestling match to cage a large plant!

 If you have any questions, call us!
 484-5022.